MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-send-welcome-message.md

                 if (member.Id != turnContext.Activity.Recipient.Id)
                 {
                     await turnContext.SendActivityAsync($"Hi there - {member.Name}.
 Welcome to the 'Welcome User' Bot.
 This bot will introduce you to welcoming and greeting users.", cancellationToken: cancellationToken);
-                    await turnContext.SendActivityAsync($"You are seeing this message because the bot recieved atleast one 'ConversationUpdate' event,indicating you (and possibly others) joined the conversation.
+                    await turnContext.SendActivityAsync($"You are seeing this message because the bot recieved at least one 'ConversationUpdate' event,indicating you (and possibly others) joined the conversation.
 If you are using the emulator, pressing the 'Start Over' button to trigger this event again.
 The specifics of the 'ConversationUpdate' event depends on the channel.
 You can read more information at https://aka.ms/about-botframewor-welcome-user", cancellationToken: cancellationToken);
                     await turnContext.SendActivityAsync($"It is a good pattern to use this event to send general greeting to user, explaning what your bot can do.
 In this example, the bot handles 'hello', 'hi', 'help' and 'intro.
 Try it now, type 'hi'", cancellationToken: cancellationToken);
                 }
             }